DevChu/Jcconf2015-ZKDemo/README.md

 # Jcconf2015-ZKDemo
-Here are the demo code of "When ZK Meet Front-End"
+Here is the demo code of "When ZK Meet Front-End"